serverlessworkflow/specification/specification/README.md

 The [eventRef](#EventRef-Definition) defines the referenced 'produced' event via its 'triggerEventRef' property and a 'consumed' event via its 'resultEventRef' property.

-The "timeout" property defines the amount of time to wait for function execution to complete or the consumed event referenced by the
+The 'timeout' property defines the amount of time to wait for function execution to complete or the consumed event referenced by the
 'resultEventRef' to become available.
 It is described in ISO 8601 format, so for example "PT2M" would mean the maximum time for the function to complete its execution is two minutes.